khushijha06/Bioinformatics-Database-Study/README.md

 # Task 4 – Comparative Study of Bioinformatics Databases

 ## Overview

-This repository contains my submission for Task 4 of the CodeAlpha Bioinformatics Internship.
-The project focuses on a comparative study of three widely used bioinformatics databases: NCBI, UniProt, and the Protein Data Bank (PDB).
+This The project focuses on a comparative study of three widely used bioinformatics databases: NCBI, UniProt, and the Protein Data Bank (PDB).

 ## Objective